jesterKing/brickoku/README.md

 * Generate models
 * Output brick locations
+* Generate numbers for bricks in a model
+* Generate bit strings for bricks in a model

 Roadmap
 -------

-* Generate numbers for bricks in a model
 * Solver for collection of numbers
 * Direct visualisation
 * Game mode